dj-io/personal-website/README.md

       - Open **Extensions** in VS Code (left sidebar   or Ctrl+Shift+X).
       - Search for **Live Server** and click **Install**.
       - Once installed, right-click on `index.html` and select **Open with Live Server**.
 This will open your site in a browser window and automatically refresh when you make and save changes.

+## 🎨 Theme Attribution

+This portfolio website is built using the [Olyve - Personal Portfolio HTML Template](https://themeforest.net/item/olyve-personal-portfolio-html-template/55046741?_ga=2.119386060.490075603.1736248144-940277601.1736248144&_gac=1.221789802.1736248144.Cj0KCQiAvvO7BhC-ARIsAGFyToVPymBzsjlDHk0Rd5F6Ya1EcX6_Xrotyb5n2GohazIr13EecAEn6YwaAiPrEALw_wcB) from **ThemeForest**.

+The template serves as the foundation for this project, with customizations made to suit my personal branding and project needs.